Leader Election in Multi-Hop Radio Networks: Introduction

 \section{Introduction}

 \emph{Leader election} is the problem of ensuring that all nodes agree on a single node to be designated leader.
 Specifically, at the conclusion of a leader election algorithm, all nodes should output the same ID, and precisely one node should identify this ID as its own.
+Since we are concerned with randomized algorithms, we can assume that nodes generate their own $\Omega(\log n)$-bit IDs uniformly at random at the beginning of the algorithm, and achieve uniqueness with high probability\footnote{Throughout this paper, we say that an event $\mathcal{E}$ holds \emph{with high probability (w.h.p.)} if $\prob{\mathcal{E}} \ge 1-n^{-c}$ for any constant $c>0$.}.
 Leader election is a fundamental primitive in distributed computations and, as the most fundamental means of breaking symmetry within radio networks, it is used as a preliminary step in many more complex communication tasks.
 For example, many fast multi-message communication protocols require construction of a breadth-first search tree (or some similar variant), which in turn requires a single node to act as source (for more examples, cf. \cite{-CKP12,-FSW14,-GH13}, and the references therein).

-In this paper we present a simple framework combining the simulation approach of Bar-Yehuda et al.\ \cite{-BGI91} with basic communication primitives that enables us to obtain new, optimal or almost optimal leader election algorithms.

-We begin with noting that, under certain assumptions, the simulation approach of Bar-Yehuda et al.\ \cite{-BGI91} can be used to obtain an optimal algorithm for the task of randomized leader election in multi-hop radio networks without collision detection (Theorem \ref{thm:expected-leader-election}).
-The algorithm runs in $O(D \log\frac{n}{D} + \log^2 n)$ time, where $n$ is the number of the nodes and $D$ is the eccentricity or the diameter of the network; the complexity of this algorithm is asymptotically equal to the amount of time required to broadcast a single message.
-This improves by a $O(\log\log n)$ factor over the expected running time claimed by Bar-Yehuda et al.\ \cite{-BGI91}, and, in the case of undirected networks, by a similar $O(\log\log n)$ factor over the high probability bound of Ghaffari and Haeupler \cite{-GH13}.
-While our algorithm could be seen as a variation of the approach by Bar-Yehuda et al.\ \cite{-BGI91}, the obtained result has not previously been noted despite substantial research into the model.

-We then present another algorithm which follows a similar outline but exploits the properties of the collision detection mechanism (Theorem \ref{thm:LECD}).
-The algorithm operates on undirected multi-hop radio networks with collision detection (as well as the strictly weaker beep model) and has $O(D + \log n)$ expected running time, which matches the amount of time required to broadcast a single $\Theta(\log n)$ bit message to the network.
-It is the first known optimal leader election algorithm in this model.

-For situations when a high-probability bound is required, we present an algorithm for \emph{directed networks without collision detection} which takes a fixed $O((D \log\frac{n}{D} + \log^2 n)\cdot \sqrt{\log n})$ time and succeeds with high probability (Theorem \ref{thm:whp-leader-election}).
-This algorithm is non-optimal, and for undirected networks slower than the algorithm of \cite{-GH13}, but is the fastest known algorithm for high probability leader election in directed networks.